-The Campus Safety office maintains a daily log listing all incidents reported to the department.
+The Campus Safety office maintains records of all all incidents reported to the department.
 This log includes the nature, date, time, and general location of each incident and the disposition of the complaint, if known.
-The daily log is available for inspection within a reasonable time frame after the initial report.
+The record is available for inspection within a reasonable time frame after the initial report.